-- Senior Management attending all MDTs and support patient flow - Clinical Community Manager attending and contributing to the Delayed Discharge Meetings and liaising with Social Work - General Manager contributing review of pathways to manage patients who lack capacity - General Manager joint working with Social Work.
-Senior Management to address underlying issues of capacity of home care and residential home services within the community - Daily/Weekly review of community hospital discharge profiles - Undertake self assessment against LOS best practice recommendations.
+- Clinical Nurse Manager will continue to attend all MDTs and support patient flow and contribute to the Delayed Discharge Meetings and liaising with Social Work. - The General Manager contributes to the review of pathways to manage patients who lack capacity and is joint working with Social Work. - Senior Management continues to address underlying issues of capacity of home care and residential home services within the community. - There are daily and weekly reviews of community hospital discharge profiles.
+Dedicated START team members within each Community Hospital are now in place; these staff contribute to and support MDTs and Board rounds, focusing on discharge planning.